nus-cs2103/website-base/admin/project-v14.md

 * **User Guide**: ==This document will be used by acceptance testers==.
 Update to match the current version.
 In particular,
   * Clearly indicate which features are not implemented yet %%&nbsp;e.g. tag those features with a `Coming in v2.0`%%.
-  * For those features already implemented, ensure their description match the exact behavior of the product %%&nbsp;e.g. replace mockups with actual screenshots%%
+  * For those features already implemented, ensure their descriptions match the exact behavior of the product %%&nbsp;e.g. replace mockups with actual screenshots%%

 * **Developer Guide**: As before, update if necessary.

 * **AboutUs page**: Update to reflect current state of roles and responsibilities.

-**Submission**: Must be included in the version tagged `v1.4`.
+**Submission**: Must be included in the version tagged `v1.3`.

-### v1.4 Demo
+### v1.3 Demo

-As before.
+Optional.
+If you want feedback on your features, you can demo the feature and get feedback from the tutor.

-### v1.4 Testing
+### v1.3 Testing

 <tip-box type="important">

-Taking part in v1.4 is compulsory and counts for participation marks.
+Taking part in v1.3 testing is compulsory and counts for participation marks.

 </tip-box>

-v1.4 is subjected to a round of _peer testing_.
+v1.3 is subjected to a round of peer _acceptance/system testing_.

 **Objectives**:
 * **To train you** to do manual testing, bug reporting, bug <tooltip content="assigning of priority order">triaging</tooltip>, bug fixing, communicating with users, evaluating products etc.
 * **To help you improve your product** before the final submission.

 **When, where**:
-* To be done **during Lecture 11** (but you can do it from anywhere, not necessarily lecture venue).
-Suggested duration: **30 minutes** (we'll stop the lecture for a 30 minute block for you do do the testing).
+* To be done **during Lecture 11**.
+Duration: **30 minutes** (we'll stop the lecture for a 30 minute block for you do do the testing).

 **During the session**:
 * Each student will be assigned a product from another team to test.